- Getting needed medical care >>

 COVID-19 Antibody Testing

 An antibody test detects coronavirus antibodies in individuals who have been exposed to the virus.
-It is still unknown what a positive antibody test means for COVID-19.
-For some viruses, a person with a positive antibody test would be considered “immune” to re-infection, however we do not know if this is the case with COVID-19.
+It is unknown what a positive antibody test means for COVID-19.
+For some viruses, a person with a positive antibody test would be considered “immune” to re-infection, however we do not know if this is true for COVID-19.
 Antibody testing provides valuable data for medical research and our understanding of the virus, however it should not be used to change our approach to the pandemic.

 Antibody lab testing at FCN:

-After careful evaluation, we determined that antibody testing meets clinical standards for accuracy and can provide useful clinical information.
-All FCN providers are able to order this test for their patients when deemed appropriate.
+FCN providers are able to order a COVID-19 IgG antibody test for their patients when deemed appropriate.

 If you are interested in this test, please follow these recommendations: